 Tackle SQL Server Performance Issues for Free with DPA Free

-We have SQL Server performance problems that have been plaguing particular applications with unexplainable slowdowns along with unhappy users and customers.
-Our environment consists of both physical and virtual servers, which often presents some challenges to determine the exact SQL Server performance issue.
+We have SQL Server performance problems that have been plaguing particular on-premises applications with unexplainable slowdowns along with unhappy users and customers.
+Our environment consists of both physical and virtual machines, which often presents some challenges to determine the exact SQL Server performance issue.
 Unfortunately, on a daily basis I am very busy trying to manage our SQL Server environment and without a tool, it is difficult to capture enough data to determine the problem.
 Are there any options I can research to tame our SQL Server performance problems for free?

 SQL Server performance problems can be evasive and truly plague an application so much that employees dread using the application.
 It is an unfortunate set of events that all too often results in employees losing faith in the application and impacting morale.